 dsTest supports RADIUS (Remote Authentication Dial In User Service) over the Wa Interface for remote user authentication and accounting in WLAN Interworking/Wi-Fi offloading environments.
 Use the dsTest Wa Interface Application to your Authentication, Authorization and Accounting (AAA) server responses to requests from an Wireless Access Gateway (WAG) or Access Network Gateway (AGW).
 Authenticate a remote user and test the authorizing access to the AAA and your network resources in WLAN Interworking and Wi-Fi Offload test scenarios.
 Track services used by the requester using RADIUS accounting transactions.
-The Wa interface is specified in 3GPP TS 29.234 and TS 23.274.
+The Wa interface is specified in 3GPP TS 29.234.

 A rich set of operational measurements is collected at configurable intervals and stored in a SQLite database on the dsTest server.
 Real-time measurements may be retrieved through our dsClient CLI interface or graphed via our dsClient GUI interface.

 The Wa interface application performs authentication based on the encapsulation of EAP packets over RADIUS between the AAA and Access Gateway as specified in RFC 3579.

 dsTest supports the following RADIUS transactions over the Wa Interface: